- Vegetables: peppers, tomatoes

-- Pest Management: biological control, chemical control, integrated pest management
+- Pest Management: biological control, chemical control, cultural control, integrated pest management

 Flower thrips and whiteflies are major economic pests of tomato and pose considerable threats as vectors of viruses that can result in major crop losses.
 Growers are faced with increasing challenges as these pests have developed resistance to nearly all classes of insecticides due to overuse.
 In an effort to develop a sustainable integrated pest management program, studies have focused on conservation biological control for generalist predators of these pests, specifically the minute pirate bug, Orius insidiosus Say.